Meerut district: Politics

 Meerut is in part served by the Meerut-Hapur constituency for elections to the Lok Sabha of the Parliament of India.

-As of 25 January 2017, the district has seven Vidhan Sabha(Legislative Assembly) constituencies, which return members of the Legislative Assembly of Uttar Pradesh.
+As of 25 January 2017, the district has seven Vidhan Sabha (Legislative Assembly) constituencies, which return members of the Legislative Assembly of Uttar Pradesh.
 These are Siwalkhas, Sardhana, Hastinapur (which is reserved for candidates from the Scheduled Castes), Kithore, Meerut Cantonment, Meerut, and Meerut South.

 Demographics

-According to the 2011 census Meerut district has a population of 3,443,689, roughly equal to the nation of Panama or the US state of Connecticut.
-This gives it a ranking of 94th in India (out of a total of 640).
+According to the 2011 census, Meerut District has a population of 3,443,689, roughly equal to the nation of Panama, ranking 94th in India.
 The district has a population density of 1346 PD/sqkm.
-Its population growth rate over the decade 2001-2011 was 1.489%.
+Its population growth rate as recorded over the decade 2001-2011 was 1.489%.
 Meerut has a sex ratio of 886 females for every 1000 males, lower than the state average of 908; while the child sex ratio is 852, lower than the state average of 899.
-The district has a literacy rate of 72.84%, higher than the state average of 69.72%.
+The district has a literacy rate of 84%, higher than the state average of 67.68%.
+51% of the population lives in urban areas.
 Scheduled Castes made up 18.12% of the population.

-According to the 2001 census, the district ranked 6th in terms of population density in Uttar Pradesh.
-The district had an average literacy rate of 65.96%, higher than the national average of 64.8% and the state average of 57.36%.
+According to the 2011 census, the district ranked 6th in terms of population density in Uttar Pradesh.
+The district had an average literacy rate of 83.96%, higher than the national average of 78.8% and the state average of 67.36%.
 16.66% of the population was under 6 years of age.
-The percentage of Muslim population over 36% (one of the largest among the cities of India).
+The percentage of Muslim population was over 36%, one of the largest within India.

 At the time of the 2011 Census of India, 86.55% of the population of the district spoke Hindi, 12.43% Urdu and 0.47% Punjabi as their first language.

-Area-Based
+Area-based data

 Religion

-Hindus are the majority community in the district, although Muslims are a significant minority.
-There are small numbers of Sikhs, Jains and Christians in the district.
-There were 1987 Meerut communal riots and 2014 Meerut riots.
+Hindus are the majority belief in the district, although Muslims are a significant minority.
+There are also additional minorities of Sikhs, Jains and Christians in the district.

+Religious rifts are present within the district between Hindus and Muslims, the 1987 Meerut communal riots and 2014 Meerut riots having taken place here.

-The Roman Catholic Diocese of Meerut is active in the district.
+The Roman Catholic Diocese of Meerut serves this district.